Collinformatics/SpecificityProfile/README.md

 # Purpose:

-This is a template for a website that runs Python on the backend
+This website can be used to process and evauate enzyme profiling data.

 # Install Modules: